Plus500 vs XTB

 Features and Platforms

 Traders who seek a commission-free trading environment and do not mind elevated mark-ups from an execution-only broker will feel at home at Plus500.
 This broker does not provide any value-added services, only maintains a below-average proprietary trading platform; on a positive note, it does offer more than 2,400 assets.
-In operation since 2008, 76.4% of retail traders face a loss when trading with Plus500.
+In operation since 2008, 82% of retail CFD accounts lose money at Plus500.
 Founded in 2002, Poland-based XTB, which is publicly listed on the Warsaw Stock Exchange, grew into one of the most reliable multi-asset brokers.
 Its proprietary trading platform serves manual traders; similar to Plus500, support for automated trading solutions is unavailable.
 As such, neither broker caters to high-growth sectors of financial markets.
 XTB does offer research and education, but 82% of its retail traders face a loss.

 Guaranteed Stop Loss:

 Guaranteed Limit Orders:

 Interest on Margin: